 Some really simple ways to incorporate plants into your spiritual practice might be creating your own incense blends.
 You can add an offering dish as a part of that space you might create in honor of your ancestors, place their favorite flowers, or an herb whose scent reminds you of your connection to family.

-To make your own smudge bundle you will need the following:
+To make your own herbal bundle you will need the following:

 - Your choice of freshly harvested aromatic herbs (cedar, sage, mugwort, lavender, etc.) and flowers